Everything we know about Big Little Lies season 2

-Very little has been released regarding the sophomore run of the hit HBO limited series, but we’ve pieced together all the existing information, including details divulged at a Television Critics Association panel on Friday, the cast — Zoë Kravitz, Laura Dern, Reese Witherspoon, Nicole Kidman, Meryl Streep, and Shailene Woodley — and creator/writer David E. Kelley.
+There’s still a lot of mystery around the sophomore run of the hit HBO limited series, but we’ve pieced together all the existing information, including details divulged at a Television Critics Association panel in February with the cast — Zoë Kravitz, Laura Dern, Reese Witherspoon, Nicole Kidman, Meryl Streep, and Shailene Woodley — and creator/writer David E. Kelley.
 And, speaking with EW in May, Kelley provided a first look at the paths we see our favorite Monterey mommas on.

 Meryl Streep couldn’t wait to become a part of the BLL family.

 “I loved this show.
-I was addicted to it,” Streep said Friday of watching season 1 of the drama.
+I was addicted to it,” Streep said at the February panel of watching season 1 of the drama.
 “I thought it was an amazing exercise in what we know and what we don’t know about people, about family, about friends, how it flirted with the mystery of things, what was unsaid, unshown, unknown, was sort of the gravitational pull of the piece, and it was so exciting so…I wanted to do it to be part of that world.”

 The cast truly did believe the show would only last one season.